|Riding Level||Advanced - Expert|

 Speed: The Arbor Push is fast and there aren’t many other women’s boards like this.
 The Arbor Push can fly down the hill but you can keep around after things get a little rougher side

 Uneven Terrain: The good thing about the Arbor Push is that it can handle chopped up groomers or uneven conditions a lot better than most boards in its class and riding style.
 We are not saying it’s going to be easy but it will be easier than some.

 Weight- The Arbor Push is pretty light and easy to handle on the chair lift.

 Edge Hold: We never felt the edge on the Push give out and we rode this in all conditions except for ice.
 A carving board should have a lot of grip and the Arbor Push does a great job here.

 Flex: The Arbor Push could be called stiff by some but we feel it’s between Medium and Stiff.
 We call this Aggressive which to us is on the forgiving side of outright stiff.
 If you know how to make a proper turn you will be able to handle this board.

 Switch: It’s less directional than you would think but it’s still no switch board.

 Jumps: Not bad off a natural kicker but it’s more for a method than a 540.

 Pipe: The Arbor Push has the edge hold to climb any pipe wall but it’s a big board so everything else isn’t so great.

-All in all we found this to be a very fun semi-aggressive carving/freeride board.
+All in all, we found this to be a very fun semi-aggressive carving/freeride board.
 All who tried it liked it and no one had any complaints.
-If you like to keep your board transitioning from one carve to another on wide open groomer runs then the Arbor Push is great choice.
+If you like to keep your board transitioning from one carve to another on wide open groomer runs then the Arbor Push is a great choice.